 While the Yorubas wear “iro”, “buba” and “gele” and the Igbos tie “wrapper” and wear bigger beads for adornment and the Hausas put on the “mini blouse” and “wrapper” with calabash, time changed and so did our Nigerian native attire styles.

 We can see an upgrade in these native styles from the gowns to the skirt and blouse instead of the iro and buba.
-Yes, my previous post on fashion and style trends of all time explains more with pictures.

 Still, we have the upgraded undiluted version of the iro and buba.
 The Hausas’ mini top and wrapper seen as crop top and long skirts, the Igbos’ wrappers as tube gowns or off shoulder gowns, etc.